 Do I need to add lecithin?

 In theory, using lecithin will make valuable cannabinoids like CBD, THC, or CBN more bioavailable or ready for use by the body.
 You will still have a great infused CBN oil if you don’t use lecithin; this recipe is not a make-or-break ingredient.
-If you use lecithin, I recommend working with a liquid lecithin option rather than a powdered or granulated version, as it will mix in easier.
+If you use lecithin, I recommend using a liquid lecithin option rather than a powdered or granulated version, as it will mix in easier.

 How should I store the CBN oil?